 - God the Holy Spirit hovered/moved

-- All done in order to bring together the created elements to distinct form.
+- All done in order to bring together the created elements into distinct form.

-Before sin man had a comprehensive, unified, peaceful relationship with the Godhead.
+Before sin, man had a comprehensive, unified and peaceful relationship with the Godhead.
 In other words, man saw God as one even though God's dynamic nature existed.

 They heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.